davecarter/generator-sui-react/README.md

 A yeoman generator for Schibsted User Interface (**sui**) ReactJS components.
 The purpose of this generator is intended for atomic or molecular components, never organisms.
 For more information about atomic design, read the following blog post: http://bradfrost.com/blog/post/atomic-web-design/.

 ## Features
-The generator provides a basic structure to start developing a component, including coding standard rules, naming conventions and a unit testing environment.
+The generator provides a basic structure to start developing a component, including coding standard rules, naming conventions and a unit testing suite.
 * A basic structure for your component, prepared for npm publishing
 * Automatic installation of all npm dependencies
 * Linting rules for all ```js```, ```jsx```and ```css```files
 * Support for ECMAScript 6
-* Unit testing environment
+* Unit testing suite
 * A local development environment with webpack
 * Documentation folder
 * Pre-commit rules for launching linting and tests before commiting changes in Github